Apotheosis

 Babylonian Tile – courtesy of pcdazero – pixabay

-Over the years as I have read about archeological finds in the Middle East, the information I learned in the Bible has been confirmed.
-For centuries scholars did not believe the Hittites existed until remains of their culture was found.
-Iraq, modern day Assyria, Babylonia and Chaldea, is covered with archeological sites; including the Tomb of Jonah (recently blown up by Isis) and Abraham’s home city Ur of the Chaldeans.
+Over the years, as I have read about archeological finds in the Middle East, the information I learned in the Bible has been confirmed.
+For centuries, scholars did not believe the Hittites existed until remains of their culture were found.
+Iraq, modern-day Assyria, Babylonia and Chaldea, is covered with archeological sites, including the Tomb of Jonah (recently blown up by Isis) and Abraham’s home city, Ur of the Chaldeans.
 The site of the ancient palace of Nebuchadnezzar in ancient Babylon is a few miles from Baghdad and is being rebuilt today.
 Further north in Kirkuk, there is a shrine to the prophet Daniel.

 persepolis-1548875_1280